[Musical Inspiration: Waiting for the Sun, The Doors]

 “I just never fit into that world.”
 John flung back his straight blond hair as it fell onto his face.
 “I’m an engineer.
 I like to build things.
 Real things—not papers and theories.”

+As laughter rolled from a nearby table, a sailboat passed in the depths.
 Another server arrived with a big square plate.

-“Try my creation.”
-Molly said, pushing the plate toward John.
+“Try my creation,” Molly said, pushing the plate toward John.